brunopk/sc-rpi/README.md

 - Python: 3.8.18
 - [Poetry](https://python-poetry.org/)

-> In case of not being able to install Python with apt-get (`sudo apt-get install python3.8`), refer to [this](https://forums.raspberrypi.com/viewtopic.php?t=291158) thread in Raspberry forum to install it from sources.

 ## Installation

 SC RPI can be be manually installed as a [Linux service](https://www.liquidweb.com/kb/what-is-systemctl-an-in-depth-overview/#managing-services).
 The steps to install it can be summarized in the following steps :